arneschmidt/ssl_and_mil_cancer_classification/README.md

 # Coupling Semi-Supervised and Multiple Instance Learning for Histopathological Image Classification
 This is the code of the paper Coupling Semi-Supervised and Multiple Instance Learning for Histopathological Image Classification by
 Arne Schmidt, Julio Silva-Rodŕıguez, Rafael Molina, and Valery Naranjo.
-We try our best to make the code reusable and the experiments reproducible by giving a detailed instruction, description of dependencies, configurations and run commands:
+We try our best to make the code reusable and the experiments reproducible by giving a detailed instruction, description of dependencies, configurations, run commands and pretrained models:
 ## Installation and Usage
 To make this code run on your linux machine you need to:
 * Install miniconda (or anaconda): https://docs.anaconda.com/anaconda/install/linux/